Classification

 • brainstem veins

-• drain medulla, pons, and mesencephalon, including the cerebral peduncles, tegmentum, and quadrigeminal plate
+• brainstem veins drain the medulla, pons, and mesencephalon, including the cerebral peduncles, tegmentum, and quadrigeminal plate

 • there are multiple connections into the inferior and superior petrosal sinuses, to the basal vein of Rosenthal, and caudally to spinal veins